MastarCheeze/study-notes/computer-science/paper-2/validation-and-verification.md

 # Verification

-Checking if data is entered accurately / same as original
+Check if data is entered accurately / same as original

 ## Visual check